survivejs/react-book/manuscript/01_webpack_compared.md

 **UMD**

-UMD, Universal Module Definition, is a monster of a format that aims to make the aforementioned formats compatible with each other.
+UMD, universal module definition, is a monster of a format that aims to make the aforementioned formats compatible with each other.
 I will spare your eyes from it.
 Never write it yourself, leave it to the tools.
 If that didn't scare you off, check out [the official definitions](https://github.com/umdjs/umd).

 Webpack can generate UMD wrapper for you (`output.libraryTarget: 'umd'`).
 This is particularly useful for library authors.
 We'll get back to this later when discussing npm and library authorship in detail.